 These seven major signs can be signs that your baby’s breathing pattern has changed.

 While these tips are helpful to assess an ongoing situation, this does not replace the advice of a medical professional.
-Please speak to a pediatrician, pediatric nurse, or other medical professional if something seems amiss.
+Please speak to a pediatrician, pediatric nurse, or other medical professional for serious concerns and personalized care.

 1. Healthy skin color

-If you see a bluish tint on their body (aside from the above exceptions) or inside their mouth/inner lip, it may be a sign that their oxygen level is low, and you should contact your pediatrician or go to an emergency room.
+If you see a bluish tint on their body (aside from the above exceptions) or inside their mouth/inner lip, it may be a sign that their oxygen level is low, and you should contact your pediatrician or go to the hospital immediately.

 2. Normal resting heart rate